Skip to main content

 4. Get travel insurance.
 Make sure it covers you for cancellations or changes if there's an earthquake before you get there.
 Check if it covers you if an earthquake happens when you're there.

-5. Be cautious about booking accommodation in high rise buildings.
+5. Be cautious about booking accommodation in high-rise buildings.
 Especially in developing countries.
 Only book accommodation built to withstand earthquakes.

 6. If you're staying near the coast in an earthquake area, know the warning signs of a tsunami.
 You may only have minutes to get to safety.
+There may not be time for an official warning.

 7. Accommodation by the beach is at higher risk during a tsunami.
 Higher up the hill may be a wiser choice.

 8. Know what to do during an earthquake or tsunami to stay safe.
-Read our advice, and that of your hotel and local emergency services.
+Read our advice and that of your hotel and local emergency services.

-Destinations where earthquakes are more common
+Destinations where earthquakes and tsunamis are more common

 Some destinations that Australians often travel to experience more frequent earthquakes.
 Some of these are: